Economy of Belarus: Defense

-During Soviet times, Belarus’ radio-electronic industry was primarily oriented towards military applications.
+During Soviet times, Belarus' radio-electronic industry was primarily oriented towards military applications.
 With the break-up of the Soviet military and the reduction in size of the new state's military establishments, the Belarus defense sector desperately needs to export to survive.
 Currently, under Belarusian law, its weapons exports are required to be carried out through one of four licensed weapons trade exporters: Belspetsvneshtekhnika, Beltekhexport, Belvneshpromservis and Belorusintorg.
 Certain other enterprises are permitted to sell products that they developed or control.

 Banking

-Six commercial banks, four formerly state-owned specialized banks Belagroprombank (agricultural sector), Promstroibank (industrial sector), Vneshekonombank (foreign trade), and Belarusbank (savings bank) and two universal banks (Priorbank and Belbusinessbank) dominated the banking system.
+Six commercial banks, four formerly state-owned specialized banks Belagroprombank (agricultural sector), Promstroybank (industrial sector), Vneshekonombank (foreign trade), and Belarusbank (savings bank) and two universal banks (Priorbank and Belinvestbank) dominated the banking system.
 These former state-owned specialized banks accounts for over 80 percent of the banking system outstanding loans, over 70 percent of domestic currency deposits, and all the NBB's refinancing credit.
 Many commercial banks are subject to direct and personal influence of the government since many officials at the ministerial level participate in chairing and managing banks.
 Commercial banks act as agents of the central bank distributing state financial resources.
 Therefore, also the Central Bank of Belarus fulfills mostly technical functions as the president and government are permanently interfering in the operation of the whole banking sector by decrees and resolutions.

-Luxury goods

-Spirits and liquors are produced at the eight distilleries of the Joint Stock Company «Minsk kristall», which in turn is managed by the state-run Belgospishcheprom concern.

-Belyuvelirtorg, which was organized in 1948, is a chain of 64 jewelry stores present all over Belarus.
-The chain retails items made of gold, silver and natural stones as well as watches and the like.
-The chain produces precious metal decorative chain and its own line of rings, bracelets and earrings in its Gomel factory.